 2021 qualification fees FAQs

-Summer 2021 GCSE, AS and A level general qualifications
+Summer 2021 UK and International general qualifications

 You can also read through our frequently asked questions below.

 General qualification fees cover the delivery of each qualification over a two-year period from first teaching to successful completion of the course and assessment.
 Our experts work to provide schools and colleges, teachers and students with the best and most up-to-date support possible throughout this cycle.
 Please take a look at our visual guides that explain this in more detail.